June Sarpong: Career

 Sarpong worked as an interviewer on Jesse Ventura's Conspiracy Theory show broadcast on TruTV.
-On the first episode she made the claim that the 2004 Tsunami was not preceded by "pretremors or any warning".
+On the first episode she made the claim that the 2004 tsunami was not preceded by "pretremors or any warning".
 Journalist Peter Hadfield criticized this claim as being unsupported by seismological records and scientific papers.

 In late 2013, Elton John performed a variation of his 1970 hit "Your Song" with the amended lyrics "You can tell everybody 'You're June Sarpong'" as an apparent reference to an in-joke between the pair from a charity event earlier that year.

 After the "#WheresJuneSarpongGone" campaign begun by Celebrity Juice on 19 March 2015, Loose Women welcomed her to the panel as a guest panellist on 23 March.
 Following her first appearance back on screen, Sarpong appeared on Celebrity Juice, in Fearne Cotton's team, on 2 April.

 After appearing alongside Ruth Langsford, Coleen Nolan and Janet Street-Porter on 23 March 2015, as a guest panellist, Sarpong later appeared a further three times as a guest panellist: on 16 April, 17 April and 1 May.
 Since appearing on the programme again on 15 May, she became a regular panellist, initially as cover for Sherrie Hewson, while Hewson was filming Benidorm, later on 21 July 2015, Sarpong became a regular.
 She left the show in December 2016 and made 46 appearances in total.

 On 7 January 2016, Sarpong made an emotional speech live on Loose Women, following the death of her brother.
 The first part of the show was dedicated to him.
 A picture of a rainbow was re-tweeted more than 5,000 times throughout the course of the show, in his memory.
 She has been a panellist on two series of Debatable on BBC Two.

 Since April 2016, Sarpong has made regular appearances on Sky News The Pledge.

 She is the author of the books Diversify: Six Degrees of integration (2017), The Power of Women (2018), and The Power of Privilege: How white people can challenge racism (2020).

+On 9 and 10 June, 2026, she moderated the 5th osapiens Sustainability summit (SoS.26) in Mannheim, Germany.